glifio/filecoin-chart/README.md

 **Note** - NGINX Ingress Controller is _different_ from [NGINX Kubernetes Ingress Controller](https://www.nginx.com/products/nginx/kubernetes-ingress-controller/) (which we are not using).

-### Istio Gateway (optional)

-[Istio](https://ihttps://istio.io/docs/setup/getting-started/stio.io/) is an alternative option for exposing your Lotus node to the public (instead of NGINX Ingress Controller).
-Istio comes with a number of additional features that make authorization, authentication, and managing microservices easier.

-For more information on installation and usage, see [getting started with Istio](https://istio.io/docs/setup/getting-started/).

 ### Certbot (optional)

 [Certbot](https://certbot.eff.org/) for handling certs and enabling HTTPS.